Dilber Ay

-Dilber Ay (born Dilber Karakaş; 1 January 1956 – 29 April 2019) was a Turkish folk singer, songwriter and TV presenter.
+Dilber Ay (born Dilber Bağbuş; 1 January 1956 – 29 April 2019) was a Turkish folk singer, songwriter and TV presenter.

 Life

-A member of the Kureyşan tribe, Ay was born on 1 January 1956 in Pazarcık to a family of Yörük and Kurdish descent.
+A member of the Kureyşan tribe, Ay was born on 1 January 1956 in Pazarcık to a family of Kurdish and Yörük descent.
 She remained in Kahramanmaraş until finishing the third grade of primary school.
 Her family then moved to Ankara and later settled in Bolu-Düzce.
 While studying in Düzce, at the age of 13 she was married to a much older man.
 Before marrying she had competed in a music contest broadcast on radio in Düzce, called Güzel Ses.
 During the contest, she sang a türkü, called Gönül Gel Seninle Muhabbet Edelim, and won the contest.
 After giving birth to two children, she separated from the man she was married to.
 In 1998, she married her second husband, İbrahim Karakaş, who was 15 years her junior.
 After making her breakthrough on radio, she released 24 albums.
 She was also sent to prison twice in Germany.
 Aside from her career as a musician, she presented Flash TV's Kadere Mahkûmlar program.